The Rottweiler Pitbull mix combines two breeds known for their loyalty, but also for their acts of aggression.

 However, introducing a Pitweiler into your family warrants careful consideration.

-Similarly, these dogs should never be left alone with other animals, given the Pitbull’s tendency to display aggression toward other animals.
+Similarly, the Rottweiler Pitbull mix should never be left alone with other animals, given the Pitbull’s tendency to display aggression toward other animals.

 Pitweilers suit responsible, experienced dog owners who know how to train a dog and thoroughly understand dog behaviors.

 A home that is properly set up to house a dog safely and securely is also a must if you are considering one of these dogs.